RafDevX/NodeBB-DD2391/report/report.typ

 having refactored small parts.

-For the most part, however, Rafael developed the login functionality of the Passkeys Plugin, widely researching the best practices on how one would implement such a feature; and due to NodeBB's poor documentation regarding plugins, this mostly meant reading through several repositories' source code, including NodeBB itself, multiple existing plugins with one or two similar
+For the most part, however, Rafael developed the login functionality of the passkeys plugin, widely researching the best practices on how one would implement such a feature; and due to NodeBB's poor documentation regarding plugins, this mostly meant reading through several repositories' source code, including NodeBB itself, multiple existing plugins with one or two similar